-- 13.1.1 |Project, PoA/CPA registered with other carbon standard or certification scheme, for example CDM may transition and register with GS4GG to issue GSVERs following the applicable requirements and guidelines provided in Annex B. - 13.1.2 |It is possible to upgrade an eligible A/R project from both CDM/JI & VERRA/CCBA to GSVERs following applicable requirements and guidelines provided in Annex B.
+- 13.1.1 | Project, PoA/CPA registered with other carbon standard or certification scheme, for example CDM may transition and register with GS4GG to issue GSVERs following the applicable requirements and guidelines provided in Annex B of this document. - 13.1.2 | It is possible to upgrade an eligible A/R project from both-CDM/JI or & VERRA/CCBA to GSVERs following applicable requirements and guidelines provided in Annex B of this document.